-Underwriting risk being the most important risk in the Credendo XS risk profile, the impact of standard sensitivity analysis is larger than for other risks.
+Underwriting risk being the most important risk in the Credendo GSR risk profile, the impact of standard sensitivity analysis is larger than for other risks.
 This sensitivity analysis shows how profit or loss would have been affected if changes in relevant risk variable that were reasonably possible at the end of the reporting period had occurred.
 Relevant underwriting risk variables relate to premium rates and charges of claims.
 The impact on profit or loss is calculated on a pre-tax basis.

-A 10% fall in the average premium level would ceteris paribus lead to a lowering of pre-tax income with 2.4 mio EUR (2018: 0.8 mio EUR).
-A 10% rise in claims expenses would lower the pre-tax income with 0.7 mio EUR (2018: 0.3 mio EUR).
+A 10% fall in the average premium level would ceteris paribus lead to a lowering of pre-tax income with 2.1 mio EUR.
+A 10% rise in claims expenses would lower the pre-tax income with 1.5 mio EUR.

-Taking Credendo XS's risk profile of a short-term and mono-line credit insurer into account, the most relevant stress testing as part of the ORSA process also refers to shocks on the underwritten credit risks:
+Taking Credendo GSR's risk profile of a short-term and mono-line credit insurer into account, the most relevant stress testing as part of the ORSA process also refers to shocks on the underwritten credit risks:

-- > Sensitivity analyses by stressing assumptions on modelled loss ratios in the business plan (which is the baseline scenario).
+- Sensitivity analyses by stressing assumptions on modelled loss ratios in the business plan (which is the baseline scenario).
 The volatility of loss ratios illustrates the capabilities to minimise volatility through managing exposures (such as capping and managing down potential and real exposures, increasing deductibles, etc.), re-pricing risks, changing reinsurance protection... - > Sensitivity analyses to stressed premium rate assumptions

-The above sensitivity analyses were complemented with the deep recession scenario testing.
+The above sensitivity analyses were complemented with the recession scenario testing.

 Also the reverse stress testing focuses on underwriting risk.
 Reverse stress testing is part of the ORSA and identifies and assesses the events and scenarios that might render the Company's business model unviable.
-Credendo XS's top risks are undoubtedly situated in its underwriting risk and more specific in the concentration of underlying risk exposures on debtor (groups), a debtor country or sector.
+Credendo GSR's top risks are undoubtedly situated in its underwriting risk and more specific in the concentration of underlying risk exposures on debtor (groups), a debtor country or sector.
 This is in line with the assumptions underpinning the CAT risk sub-module in the SCR standard formula.
-Whereas the above stress tests try to answer the question "Do we survive the stress?", the reverse stress tests try to answer the question "When do we not survive?".
+Whereas the above stress tests try to answer the question "Do we survive the stress?", the reverse stress tests try to answer the question "Do we not survive?".
 Such scenario could be triggered by (albeit highly improbable) crisis events with major adverse impact.